amaurigmartins/Batlab/README.md

 ## Important information

 ATP-Batlab requires the external binary Pl42mat.exe to perform conversions from the ATP PL4 format into matfiles.
 To make things easier, this program is made available in the 'tools' folder.
-Note that Pl42mat is intelectual property of prof. Massimo Ceraolo from University of Pisa (Italy), with all due credits given.
+Note that Pl42mat is intellectual property of prof. Massimo Ceraolo from University of Pisa (Italy), with all due credits given.
 Observe any restrictions and licensing/usage requirements in his website:  [http://ceraolo-plotxy.ing.unipi.it/default.htm](http://ceraolo-plotxy.ing.unipi.it/default.htm).

 ## Restrictions of use